vivekthangam/CheatSheet_Tutorial/system_design.md

 ---

-## 🚀 27.
+## ðŸš€ 27.
 The FAANG "Deep Dive" Checklist
 When answering any of the above, interviewers will "poke" your design with these questions:

 1.  **"What if Redis fails?"**